Why-does-this-happen-to-me/Rotomblr/README.md

 ~~If you are not seeing something that is supposed to be here, then it's either that I haven't updated the gitfront thing or that I reached my limit rebuilding with it.
 In the second case I will have created another one of those things leading to the same repository and updated the link in my pinned post, so if you have the link saved somewhere and can't find newer additions, that's why.~~ I don't know why I insisted so much on it being private, but it doesn't matter.
 This is now public, so those problems won't happen again.

+The notes will have tags like faller or eeby_deeby in case you want to search for people like that.
+The colors won't change because of that in obsidian unless you give more priority to that group.

 This repository is separated in different folders located in the one named rotomblr:

 <table>